Swayam-Swaroop-Sahu/AutoDL/README.md

 | **Image** | Small-CNN, MobileNetV2, EfficientNetB0 |
 | **Text** | LSTM, BiLSTM, Text-CNN |

-ExplainDL performs a forward-pass variance check to pick the best model.
+AutoDL performs a forward-pass variance check to pick the best model.

 **New Features:**
 - **Model Comparison Dashboard**: See all candidate models with scores, descriptions, pros/cons